-This program is offered in cooperation with the internationally recognized School of International Arbitration, part of the Centre for Commercial Law Studies (CCLS) in the School of Law at Queen Mary, University of London.
+This program is offered in cooperation with the School of International Arbitration, part of the Centre for Commercial Law Studies (CCLS) in the School of Law at Queen Mary, University of London.
 The school was established in 1985 to promote advanced teaching and research in the law and practice affecting international arbitration.
 Today the school is widely acknowledged as the leading teaching and research center on international arbitration in the world.

-Hamline University School of Law is ranked third in the nation in dispute resolution by U.S. News and World Report, (2013 Edition).
+Hamline University School of Law is ranked fourth in the nation in dispute resolution by U.S. News and World Report, (2014 Edition).